coop-blake/Coopilot/README.md

 To access the built/minified interface you have to request [https://localhost/release/](https://localhost/release/)

-📝 _The release build should be improved to only serve the release._
+📝 _A release build should be created_